memfault/interrupt/_posts/2020-01-29-rust-lib-dsp.md

 #### The Rust implementation

 As a C programmer, I was tempted to write the Rust code using an imperative style.
-Instead, I decided to leverage Rust's synthax for functional programming, as it maps neatly to digital signal processing concepts.
+Instead, I decided to leverage Rust's syntax for functional programming, as it maps neatly to digital signal processing concepts.
 While this is beyond the scope of this article, I found that using a functional rather than itterative approach yielded a ~2x improvement in performance in this case.